Suwałki: Martial law

-During the martial law period and rise of Solidarność in the early 1980s, Solidarność demanded that the buildings of the Polish United Workers' Party and the Citizens' Militia be handed over to be used for social infrastructure, primarily schools, kindergartens and hospitals.
+During the period of martial law in Poland and rise of Solidarność in the early 1980s, Solidarność demanded that the buildings of the Polish United Workers' Party and the Citizens' Militia be handed over to be used for social infrastructure, primarily schools, kindergartens and hospitals.
 This position was taken by the Inter-Enterprise Founding Committee of the Solidarity Independent Trade Union in Giżycko and Suwałki in regards to the party complex in 83 Noniewicza street.
-The first round of talks on this matter with representatives of authorities (including central authorities) took place on January 28, 1981.
-Solidarność emphasized the that the newly built buildings could be turned into medical clinics, a community center for youth and a music school.
+The first round of talks on this matter with representatives of authorities (including central authorities) took place on 28 January 1981.
+Solidarność emphasized that the new buildings could be turned into medical clinics, a community center for youth and a music school.
 It strengthened its position with over 18 thousand signatures from the inhabitants of the region.
 No agreement was reached, because the authorities did not want to hand over the building.

-Before the next round of talks on the night of February 14–15, under the cover of the Citizens' Militia and Security Service, the PZPR KW was moved to new buildings.
+Before the next round of talks on the night of 14–15 February, under the cover of the Citizens' Militia and Security Service, the PZPR KW was moved to new buildings.
 This action caused widespread indignation in the whole province, not only among the members of Solidarity.